alanmangalindan/book_and_shop_example/README.md

 # book_and_shop_example

-A personal project that implements a booking management and shopping application with the following functionalities:
+A personal project that implements a booking management application and an online shopping application with the following functionalities:
 - user access management
-- user sign up and login via Google and Twitter
+- user sign up and login via Google and Twitter (OAuth)
 - storing data via SQLite database
 - bcrypt encryption for storing passwords
 - user error checking via browser and server checks